Automattic/wp-calypso/desktop/README.md

 The final stage takes a released version and [packages it in a platform specific way](docs/packaging.md).
 This is only necessary if you are going to distribute publicly.

-# Contributing

-If this sparks your interest don't hesitate to send a pull request, send a suggestion, file a bug, or just ask a question.
-Don't forget to check out our [CONTRIBUTING](CONTRIBUTING.md) doc.

-Do be aware that this repository is just for the WordPress.com desktop wrapper.
-If you have something to contribute for Calypso (the app that runs inside of the desktop wrapper and on WordPress.com) then please add it in the [Calypso](https://github.com/Automattic/wp-calypso) repository.

 # Troubleshooting

-If you have any problems running the app please see the [most common issues](docs/troubleshooting.md).
+If you have any problems running the desktop app please see the [most common issues](docs/troubleshooting.md).

 # License